 In the 1860s the townships adjacent to Minnesota Point had gone from near extinction to boomtowns.
-On March 6, 1870, Duluth became a city, at the same time annexing Fond du Lac, Rice’s Point, Fremont, Portland, and Endion.
-It stretched from Twenty-First Avenue East to Fortieth Avenue West, from from roughly Fifth Street to the shores of Lake Superior and the St. Louis River, including Minnesota Point to Thirty-Eighth Street South and all of Rice’s Point.
+On March 6, 1870, Duluth became a city, at the same time annexing Rice’s Point, Fremont, Portland, and Endion.
+It stretched from Twenty-First Avenue East to Twenty-eighth Avenue West, from from roughly Fifth Street to the shores of Lake Superior and the St. Louis River, including Minnesota Point to Thirty-Eighth Street South and all of Rice’s Point.
 In April Duluth’s population reached 3,130.

 Duluth’s booming population was about sixty percent foreign-born laborers.
 The other forty percent was American-born, mostly professionals and businessmen from New England, Maryland, Michigan, Illinois, and Wisconsin.
 Many of the original pioneers had connections in Ohio, and Jay Cooke’s agents hailed from Philadelphia.
 Most of these were of British or German ancestry and nearly all practiced some Protestant religion: Methodists, Episcopalians, Presbyterians, Congregationalists, and even a few Baptists.